faridkazimov/.github.io/_projects/rag_project.md

 One of the biggest hurdles to enterprise AI adoption is trust.
 When a company needs an AI system to answer questions about its internal documents, technical manuals, or legal texts, the answers must be 100% accurate and based *only* on those documents.

-A standard LLM, when asked, "What was Project Titan's budget?", might invent a number based on its general internet knowledge.
+A standard LLM, when asked, "What was Project Titan’s budget?", might invent a number based on its general internet knowledge.
 This project solves that problem by **grounding** the LLM using RAG.
-The system is given a single source of truth, and the AI is forced to use *only* that document's content to generate its answer.
+The system is given a single source of truth, and the AI is forced to use *only* that document’s content to generate its answer.

 ---